-My first years of teaching, I will honestly say that building a classroom community did not make my to-do list.
+My first years of teaching, I will honestly say that classroom community building activities did not make my to-do list.
 However, creating community in the classroom now takes precedence for me.

 Years ago, I don’t believe my classes were miserable.
 I still treasure relationships and stay in contact with students from those early years.
 A culture existed, but I did not conscientiously cultivate it.
 I didn’t question how to build a classroom community.